keyboardio/Kaleidoscope/plugins/Kaleidoscope-LEDBrightnessControl/README.md

 The `LEDBrightnessControl` plugin provides a way to change the brightness of all LEDs on a keyboard.

+Two new keys can be added to your keymap to make LEDs brighter or dimmer.
+Holding Shift reverses the function.

 ## Using the plugin

+Add `Key_LEDBrightnessUp` and/or `Key_LEDBrightnessDown` to your keymap,
+and configure as follows.

 ```c++
 #include <Kaleidoscope.h>